jhrcook/tidygraph-oncotree/README.md

 }
 ```

-And that is it\!
+And that’s it\!
 We should now be able to create the entire DAG.

 ``` r
 # reset `NODE_INFO`